 Check out this article by McKinsey & Company that shows companies with diverse teams outperform their counterparts.

-If you found this article, you are looking for a manufacturing company that values diversity and inclusion.
-How can you make sure that the company is practicing these things and not using them for recruiting purposes?
+Those that are looking for a manufacturing company that values diversity and inclusion often have the same question: How can you make sure that the company is practicing these things and not using them for recruiting purposes?

 At FactoryFix, we have a community of 130,000+ skilled professionals who we help prepare for their jobs today and their careers tomorrow.
 So, we thought we would share our thoughts and advice to help you find these types of organizations.